core-wg/senml-spec/draft-ietf-core-senml.md

 # Security Considerations {#sec-sec}

-Sensor data can contain a wide range of information ranging from information that is very public, such as the outside temperature in a given city, to very private information that requires integrity and confidentiality protection, such as patient health information.
-The SenML formats do not provide any security and instead rely on the protocol that carries them to provide security.
-Applications using SenML need to look at the overall context of how these media types will be used to decide if the security is adequate.
+Sensor data presented with SenML can contain a wide range of information ranging from information that is very public, such as the outside temperature in a given city, to very private information that requires integrity and confidentiality protection, such as patient health information.
+When SenML is used for configuration or actuation, it can be used to change the state of systems and impact also physical world, e.g., by turning off a heater or opening a lock.

+The SenML formats alone do not provide any security and instead rely on the protocol that carries them to provide security.
+Applications using SenML need to look at the overall context of how these formats will be used to decide if the security is adequate.
+In particular for sensitive sensor data and actuation use it is important to ensure that proper security mechanims are used.

 The SenML formats defined by this specification do not contain any executable content.
 However, future extensions could potentially embed application specific executable content in the data.

 See also {{sec-privacy}}.